 Apple has recently rolled out the WatchOS 4 and iOS 11 OS.
 These updates include the “Emergency SOS” feature.
 Pressing the crown button sends Apple Watch emergency SOS alerts.
 Its purpose is to help a user when he’s either in danger or in an emergency and needs help.
 The feature, of course, is life-saving.

-However, for the last few days, the Apple Watches are being accused of accidentally sending emergency SOS alerts to the police, on its own.
-It’s noticed to happen more frequently when it is worn or used in a wrong way.
+However, for the last few days, Apple Watches has been accused of accidentally sending emergency SOS alerts to the police on its own.
+It’s noticed to happen more frequently when it is worn or used in the wrong way.

 The Verge, in their Sunday edition, has written about such an incident,“If you sleep on your Apple Watch the wrong way, you might get a wake-up call from the police.”